dan-snelson/Nudge-Post-install/README.md

 # Nudge-Post-install
-Jamf Pro Post-install script to configure Nudge
+## Jamf Pro Post-install script to configure Nudge

+On the off-chance this may help other Jamf Pro admins, we’re currently testing the following Nudge post-install script, which we’ve added to a Jamf Pro policy as a Script payload, specifying the following:

+### Jamf Pro Script Parameter Labels

+- Parameter 4: Authorization Key
+- Parameter 5: Required Minimum OS Version (i.e., 11.2.3)
+- Parameter 6: Required Installation Date (i.e., 2021-03-17)

 ---